-The purpose of a urine albumin test is to determine if there is an abnormal amount of the protein albumin in a urine sample.
+The purpose of this test is to determine if there is an abnormal amount of the protein albumin in a urine sample.

-Excess albumin on this type of test indicates that too much of this protein has passed from the blood to the urine, which can reflect a problem with the kidneys.
+Excess albumin on this type of test indicates that too much of this protein has passed from the blood to the urine, which can reflect a kidney problem.
 Different types of urine albumin tests can be used for diagnosis, screening, and monitoring of kidney disease.

-Diagnosis includes medical exams or tests that are done after symptoms have appeared.
-A urine albumin test may be included in the diagnostic process if you notice health changes that could be caused by kidney problems.
+This includes medical exams or tests done after symptoms have appeared.
+A urine albumin test may be included in the diagnostic process if you notice health changes that kidney problems could cause.

-Examples of symptoms that can be related to kidney impairment include urinary irregularities such as frothy urine, blood in the urine, or changes in urine volume or frequency.
-Abnormal swelling, itching, loss of appetite, and fatigue can also occur as a result of kidney problems.
+Examples of symptoms related to kidney impairment include urinary irregularities such as frothy urine, blood in the urine, or changes in urine volume or frequency.
+Abnormal swelling, itching, loss of appetite, and fatigue can also occur due to kidney problems.

-Screening tests are designed to try to find health problems before symptoms occur with the goal of enabling treatment before a disease has significantly progressed.
+These tests are designed to try to find health problems before symptoms occur to enable treatment before a disease has significantly progressed.
 Because the early stages of kidney disease may not cause symptoms, urine albumin tests are often used to look for indications of kidney problems.

-A urine albumin-to-creatinine ratio test is a common way to screen for high levels of albumin, which is known as albuminuria.
-This screening is most often done in people who have a higher risk of kidney disease including people with diabetes, high blood pressure, or a family history of kidney problems.
-Screening may also be recommended in older adults and people in some racial and ethinc groups.
+A urine albumin-to-creatinine ratio test is a common way to screen for high albumin levels, known as albuminuria.
+This screening is most often done if you have a higher risk of kidney disease, including diabetes, high blood pressure, or a family history of kidney problems.
+Screening may also be recommended for older adults and people in some racial and ethnic groups.

-The presence of moderate or severely increased levels of albumin in the blood has also been associated with cardiovascular disease, obesity, and diabetes, so screening with urine albumin tests may provide information about risks related to these conditions and their potential complications.
+The presence of high or very high levels of albumin in the blood has also been associated with cardiovascular disease, obesity, and diabetes so urine albumin testing may provide information about risks related to these conditions and their potential complications.

 Another use of urine albumin tests is for monitoring kidney health over time.
-This often means using repeat urine albumin tests at regular intervals to check how kidney disease is progressing or to see how well treatments are working.
+This often means using repeat urine albumin tests at regular intervals to check how kidney disease is progressing or to see how well treatments work.

 What does the test measure?

 A urine albumin test is a measurement of the protein albumin.
-Albumin is a common protein in the blood that helps keep fluid from leaking out of blood vessels.
+It is produced by the liver and is a common protein in the blood that helps keep fluid from leaking out of blood vessels.
 Albumin also helps carry substances, including enzymes and vitamins, through the body.

-- A urine dipstick test is a test in which a test strip turns a different color based on the amount of albumin in the sample.
+- A urine dipstick test has a test strip that turns a different color based on the amount of albumin in the sample.

 - A 24-hour urine sample requires collecting all of your urine for a full day.
 The laboratory then measures the total amount of albumin in that complete sample.

-- An albumin-to-creatinine ratio test measures both albumin and creatinine in a one-time sample, also known as a spot urine sample.
-Creatinine is a chemical byproduct of normal muscle activity, and it is normally removed from the body in urine.
-Total daily creatinine production is relatively consistent, so an albumin-to-creatinine ratio test is a way to estimate your total daily urine albumin level without having to do a full 24-hour urine sample.
+- An albumin-to-creatinine ratio test measures both albumin and creatinine in a one-time sample, also known as a “spot” urine sample.
+Creatinine is a chemical byproduct of normal muscle activity normally removed from the body in urine.
+Total daily creatinine production is relatively consistent, so this ratio test is an alternative way to estimate your total daily urine albumin level without doing a full 24-hour urine sample.

-A 24-hour urine sample provides an albumin measurement that is typically listed as milligrams per 24 hours (mg/24 hours).
+A 24-hour urine sample provides an albumin measurement typically listed as milligrams per 24 hours (mg/24 hours).

 An albumin-to-creatinine ratio test is reported in milligrams of albumin per gram of creatine (mg/g) found in one deciliter of urine.
-This may also be listed in international units, which are measured in milligrams per millimole (mg/mmol).
+This may also be listed in international units measured in milligrams per millimole (mg/mmol).

 Some laboratories or health professionals may report urine albumin test results using an estimated albumin excretion rate (eAER).
-The eAER is a calculation with a formula that incorporates the albumin-to-creatinine ratio with the ability to adjust the expected daily creatinine level based on individual factors such as body composition, age, sex, and race.
-While not broadly used, the eAER may be most beneficial for patients with abnormal daily production of creatinine.
+This calculation has a formula that incorporates the albumin-to-creatinine ratio with the ability to adjust the expected daily creatinine level based on individual factors such as body composition, age, sex, and race.
+While not broadly used, the eAER may be most beneficial if you have abnormal daily creatinine production.

 Urine albumin tests can be used in several different medical contexts.

 For diagnosis, they are generally performed if you have signs of possible kidney impairment.
 Urinary changes, swelling, and unexplained itching are examples of symptoms that can be associated with kidney problems.
-In these cases, a urine albumin test may be performed along with other kidney function tests.
+In these cases, a urine albumin test and other kidney function tests may be performed.

 Screening with a urine albumin test is only recommended for some people.
-For people without risk factors for kidney disease, the downsides of this testing, including financial costs and potential unnecessary follow-up, are considered to be greater than the potential benefits.
+If you don’t have risk factors for kidney disease, the downsides of this testing, including financial costs and potential unnecessary follow-up, are considered to be greater than the potential benefits.
 As such, this screening is not recommended in the population in general.

-Instead, screening is usually reserved for people who are at a higher risk of having kidney problems.
-Urine albumin testing is recommended for people with diabetes, and this testing may be done every year for people with type 2 diabetes.
+Instead, screening is usually reserved if you have a higher risk of kidney problems.
+Urine albumin testing is recommended if you have diabetes; this testing may be done every year if you have type 2 diabetes.

-Screening is also advised in people with one or more of the following risk factors for kidney disease:
+Screening is also advised if you have one or more of the following risk factors for kidney disease:

 - High blood pressure